isabella232/docs-vuepress/docs/developer/06-logging-plugins.md

-% Logging Plugin
+# Logging Plugin

-% Greg Schueler
-% June 5, 2013
+Updated June 5, 2013

 ## About

 A Logging provider stores or forwards execution log data.

 ### About Rundeck Logging

 When Rundeck executes a Job or adhoc execution, it runs workflow steps across multiple nodes and channels all output from these steps into a log for the execution.
 This log contains the output from each step, as well as metadata about the context that the event occurred in, such as the node name, date stamp, and contextual data about the step being executed.

 This logging system consists of these components:

-* *Streaming Log Writers* - One or more outputs for the log data
+- _Streaming Log Writers_ - One or more outputs for the log data
-* *Streaming Log Reader* - One input for reading the log data
+- _Streaming Log Reader_ - One input for reading the log data

 When an execution starts, it writes log events to all outputs until it is done.
 When a user views the execution log in the Rundeck GUI, or accesses it via the API, the input component is used to read the log events for the specific Execution.

 Rundeck provides a built-in Reader and Writer, by writing the log output to a formatted file on disk, stored in the `var/logs` directory.
 This is the _Local File Log_.

-In addition, in Rundeck 2.0+, each execution generates a *state* file, which contains information about how each step and node executed.
+In addition, in Rundeck 2.0+, each execution generates a _state_ file, which contains information about how each step and node executed.
 This file is also stored on disk.

 However local storage of log files is not always ideal, such as when deploying of Rundeck in a cloud environment where local disk storage could be ephemeral, or when clustering multiple Rundeck servers.
 In those cases, it would be useful to have a way to store the log file and state file somewhere else, and retrieve them when necessary.

 Rundeck has another component:

-* *Execution File Storage* - A way of storing and retrieving file data in an external system
+- _Execution File Storage_ - A way of storing and retrieving file data in an external system

 Rundeck has a plugin mechanism for all three of these components, allowing the logging system and file storage system to be adapted to different needs.